The Excel Rule

 Whatever you do, do it well.
 Avoid sloppy, incomplete work.

 Over the last few weeks, we’ve brought on a couple of new customers that we’re particularly proud of, Seattle Children’s Hospital and Providence Health & Services.
 Both storied healthcare institutions in the Western U.S. have been helping children and vulnerable patient populations for well over 100 years.
 Both are pioneers in healthcare, consistently looking for better ways to provide innovative solutions and improve the lives of their customers, i.e. the patients and their families.

-Neither organization was necessarily looking for a traditional low-code platform like OutSystems.
+Neither organization was necessarily looking for a traditional low-code application development platform like OutSystems.
 However, after talking to them to better understand their challenges and objectives, we knew that OutSystems could help them overachieve on their digital operations and patient goals.
 It’s really a testament to the breadth of use cases and complex problems that OutSystems solves every day for our customers.
 The healthcare industry is no exception.
 In fact, with all of its difficult challenges, it is a perfect fit for a platform and partner like OutSystems.

 But SCH and PHS didn’t know that—yet.
 It was our team’s job to demonstrate that to them.
 So, how did we do this?
 That’s where we can apply the “excel rule” in a sales-based context.

 It’s hard to give a specific definition of what “excel” means.
 It’s everyone’s responsibility to adapt to the challenges and realities of their specific job in order to perform optimally, maximize output, and overachieve on their objectives and key results (OKR’s).
 But from a sales standpoint at a high-level, I think you can look at it as a three-act play.
 Three major acts, wherein you try to demonstrate excellence in each phase.